-Based on the comic book series "The Brass Teapot" about mid-twenty year old couple who, in these difficult economic times, finds a mysterious, magical brass teapot which makes them money but at a surprising price.
-After realizing the teapots powers, John and Alice must decide how far they will go to fulfill their dream.Written by
+Based on the comic book series "The Brass Teapot" about a mid-twenty-year-old couple who, in these difficult economic times, finds a mysterious, magical brass teapot which makes them money but at a surprising price.
+After realizing the teapot's power, John and Alice must decide how far they will go to fulfill their dream.Written by

 8 of 12 people found this review helpful.

 Was this review helpful to you?